 One Important Pricing Footnote: Batch API

-Moonshot's current Batch API pricing page says, very clearly: Batch API currently only supports kimi-k2.5.
+This part changed.
+Moonshot's current Batch API docs now say Batch API supports both kimi-k2.6 and kimi-k2.5.

 Should You Pay More for K2.6?